EarthScope/slarchive/README.md

 ## Building and Installation

 In most environments a simple 'make' will compile slarchive.

-Using GCC, running 'make static' will compile a static version of slarchive if possible.

-GCC can be explicitly used by running 'make gcc'.

-SunOS/Solaris:

-In order to compile under Solaris the 'src/Makefile' needs to be edited.
-See the file for instructions.

 For further installation simply copy the resulting binary and man page (in the 'doc' directory) to appropriate system directories.